torrvision/whoneedsadversaries/README.md

 # With Friends Like These, Who Needs Adversaries?

 Code implementing the experiments described in the NeurIPS 2018 paper "With Friends Like These, Who Needs Adversaries?", by Saumya Jetley*, Nicholas A. Lord*, and Philip H.S.
 Torr.
-Illustrates some fundamental connections between how nets classify and how they're vulnerable to adversarial attack.

 <img src="adversarial_traces.png">

+Our study illustrates some fundamental connections between how nets classify and how they're vulnerable to adversarial attack. d1 and d2 above are sample adversarial directions or, correspondingly, the directions associated with the idenitification of classes `frog' and `cat' respectively.

 Read the [paper](https://papers.nips.cc/paper/8273-with-friends-like-these-who-needs-adversaries) and watch the [brief video](https://www.youtube.com/watch?v=hOQdyInhYi0).